US towns almost destroyed by wildfires

 Small towns have been left in ruins by wildfires raging across California and other states in western US.

-In Malden, Washington state, Whitman County Sheriff Brett Myers estimates that nearly 80% of structures have been destroyed by wildfires.
+In Malden, Washington, Whitman County Sheriff Brett Myers estimates that nearly 80% of structures have been destroyed by wildfires.

 - Published